Mathnerd314/stroscot/docs/Overloading.rst

 Overloading
 ###########

-Stroscot supports typical pattern matching as well as predicate dispatch:
+Stroscot supports pattern matching as well as predicate dispatch:

 ::

-   f x y = 1
+   f 1 = 1
-   f 1 y = 2
+   f 2 = 2
-   f x 2 | x == 1 = 3
+   f y | y != 1 && y != 2 = 3

 The cases are not ordered.
 If multiple predicates match, it is required that all matching cases produce the same result.
 For example if we were to modify the last case:

 ::

-   f x y = 1
+   f 1 = 1
-   f 1 y = 2
+   f 2 = 2
-   f x 2 = 3
+   f y = 2

-   f 1 2
+   f 1
    # Error: rule conflict

-But ``f x 2 = 2`` would be allowed.
+But ``f 2 = 2`` would be allowed.
 This behavior is useful for creating optimized methods for specific types, and also for tests:

 ::